MEng Mechatronic Engineering / Overview

 - Goal 13: Climate action

-- Learn to combine mechanical engineering with smart electronics, and incorporate an electronics nervous system into other engineering systems and devices.
+- Learn to combine mechanical engineering with smart electronics, and incorporate an electronic nervous system into other engineering systems and devices.

 - Explore state-of-the-art robotics and autonomous system knowledge.